ICanBoogie/CLDR/README.md

 The CLDR is represented by a [Repository][] instance, from which data is accessed.
-When required, data is retrieved through a provider, and in order to avoid hitting the web with every request, a stack of them is used.
+When required, data is retrieved through a provider, and in order to avoid hitting the web with every request, a stack of them is used, each with its own caching strategies.

 The following example demonstrates how a repository can be instantiated with a nice stack of providers.
 One fetches the data from the web, the other from the filesystem, and the last one